jupyter/enhancement-proposals/80-kernel-info/kernel-info.md

 ### Impact on existing implementations

-This JEP impacts kernels since it requires them to support receiving 'kernel\_info\_request' on the dontrol channel in addition to receiving them on the shell channel.
+This JEP impacts kernels since it requires them to support receiving 'kernel\_info\_request' on the control channel in addition to receiving them on the shell channel.

 It also has an impact on  the Jupyter Server, which must be updated accordingly.